 Varieties of human cultures past and present throughout the world, emphasizing the comparative study of social systems.

-This course introduces student to the basic work of archaeology.
-It aims to dispel popular myths about the field perpetuated by the popular media.
+This course introduces students to the basic work of archaeology.
+It aims to dispel popular myths about the field perpetuated by popular media.
 In place of those myths it presents methods of archaeological research and the discoveries such research has produced.
 These discoveries reveal the 4 million year history of humans and their ancestors before the invention of written records.

 Biological anthropology studies human biological evolution and variation.
 Topics will be: Genetics and Human Evolution, Misconceptions about human evolution and adaptation, the biology and behavior of primates, the fossil record and the origin of bipedalism and evolution of larger brains and lastly the challenges of the future as a result of our recent evolution history.